 Table 3 summarises the licence allocation accounting rules in place for the reporting period.
 The Peel adopts an annual accounting approach for allocation of resources.
 No carryover provisions are available, and all categories of access licence are limited to a maximum allocation of 100% or one megalitre per share.
-General-security licence holders may have access to uncontrolled flow events in years below optimum allocations to supplement regulated supply.
+General-security licence holders may have access to uncontrolled flow events in years below optimum allocations to supplement regulated supply, subject to operational announcements by WaterNSW.